 Sure Palm Springs is better known or their trendy hotels, stunning golf courses, world class spas, amazing shopping and their fantastic dining scene.
 But, guess what??
-Palm Springs is also an amazing spot for families.
+Palm Springs with kids in tow is actually a very good idea.
+With plenty of family-friendly accommodations, kid-approved restaurants and activities this is one SoCal destination the whole family will enjoy.

 The ULTIMATE Guide to Palm Springs with Kids